Icebreaker: Steam-powered icebreakers

 In Canada, the government needed to provide a way to prevent flooding due to ice jam on the St. Lawrence River.
-Icebreakers were built in order to maintain the river free of ice jam, east of Montréal.
+Icebreakers were built to maintain the river free of ice jam, east of Montréal.
 In about the same time, Canada had to fill its obligations in the Canadian Arctic.
 Large steam icebreakers, like the 80 m (1930) and (1952), were built for this dual use (St. Lawrence flood prevention and Arctic replenishment).

 At the beginning of the 20th century, several other countries began to operate purpose-built icebreakers.
 Most were coastal icebreakers, but Canada, Russia, and later, the Soviet Union, also built several oceangoing icebreakers up to 11,000 tons in displacement.

 Diesel-powered icebreakers

 Before the first diesel-electric icebreakers were built in the 1930s, icebreakers were either coal- or oil-fired steam ships.
 Reciprocating steam engines were preferred in icebreakers due to their reliability, robustness, good torque characteristics, and ability to reverse the direction of rotation quickly.
-During the steam era, the most powerful pre-war steam-powered icebreakers had a propulsion power of about 10,000 shp.
+During the steam era, the most powerful pre-war steam-powered icebreakers had a propulsion power of about 10000 shp.

 Ymer is the world's first diesel-electric icebreaker, built in 1933.